cristiana-oliveira/devopsgpt/README.md

 **The expectations are:**

 DevOps GPT should deliver a robust, modular, and scalable pipeline that works seamlessly in local development (Minikube) and production Kubernetes environments.
 These criteria will serve as the basis for evaluating DevOps GPT’s performance, accuracy, and applicability in real-world DevOps workflows.
-The goal of this survey is to gather expert feedback from experienced engineers on how effectively DevOps GPT has implemented a pipeline in accordance with industry best practices and standards.
+The goal of this survey is to gather expert feedback from experienced engineers on how effectively DevOps GPT has implemented a pipeline in accordance with industry best practices and standards.Running the application is optional.
+Experts may review the code without the need to execute it.

 Below is a summary of all the prompts I have used in the evaluation process: